-This family of protocols has no well defined name.
+This family of protocols can be called PSAM and it’s well described in this RFC.
 It works by delivering truncated raw packet headers encoded in Netflow v9 or IPFIX formats to collector.
 These protocols do not implement any aggregation at all.
 Hardware just randomly samples packet, wraps it into IPFIX / Netflow packet and sends to collector.

 Family of these protocols includes: